ShaunaMyers/barn-raiser-ui/pull_request_template.md

 ## Checklist:

-- [ ] My code follows the Turing's guidelines of this project
+- [ ] My code follows Turing's guidelines for this project
 - [ ] I have performed a self-review of my own code
 - [ ] I have generated no new error messages
 - [ ] I have rebased and merged my code